Stanly Community College

 After conditional acceptance is granted by the admissions office, applicants must provide successful completion of the following:

-- Submit evidence of current certification in CPR covering infant, child, adult, and AED or CPR for the Healthcare Provider that is endorsed by the American Heart Association.
-Current CPR certification is required throughout the student's attendance in the Radiography program.
+- Current certification in CPR to include infant, child, adult, and AED or CPR for the Healthcare Provider that is endorsed by the American Heart Association.
+Current CPR certification is required throughout the student's attendance in the RAD program.

 BACKGROUND CHECKS/DRUG SCREENINGS